HermanL02/WarwickUniversity-Notes/202404/Script.md

 Inside *An Analysis of WeChat’s Realtime Image Filtering in Chats*, It reveals that
 1. WeChat implements realtime, automatic censorship of chat images based on text contained in images and on an image’s visual similarity to those on a blacklist.
 The photos MD5 and hash improves the real time filtering.
 2. The filtering is especially targeting politics, and especially targeting the news.
 There are also lots of technical reviews about how WeChat is filtering text and so on.
 I would say if I put all the technical analysis here, it will cost too much time.
+It is not our topic today.
+I will skip it here.
 ### News and Personal Experience
-Before I talk about this, I would like to say that I am not an activist in politics, but I don't want to talk  There are several
+Before I talk about this, I would like to say that I am not an activist in politics, but these are the essential reasons why I made this project.
+There are several
 #### Xiaobo Liu
 Xiaobo Liu is a Chinese activist, a Nobel Peace Prize laureate, participated in the 1989 Tiananmen Square protest, and he died in 2017.
 The death of him results many discussions of democracy on WeChat.
 WeChat filtered all the English and Chinese spelling of his name.
 #### Peng Shuai